-What is a private Azure DNS zone
+What is an Azure Private DNS zone?

 Azure Private DNS provides a reliable, secure DNS service to manage and resolve domain names in a virtual network without the need to add a custom DNS solution.
 By using private DNS zones, you can use your own custom domain names rather than the Azure-provided names available today.